Posted: 14 July 2017

 Tomato, Cucumber, Onion Salad

-Dice up some tomatoes, cucumber and onion.
+Dice up some tomatoes, cucumber, and onion.
 Toss in lemon juice.
-Add a teaspoon full of cumin, dash of salt and pepper and a splash of olive oil.
+Add a teaspoon full of cumin, a dash of salt and pepper and a splash of olive oil.

 Keep your main dishes satisfying for the rugged outdoor picnic but simple and easy to serve.

 Sandwiches are always a good choice for a picnic lunch or dinner and easy to eat.
 Choose a sturdy bread like a baguette to start and fill it with your favorite meat, cheese, and veggies.
 Put your condiments in small squeeze bottles to avoid the need for serving utensils.